 Simply put, the three pillars of 5G – ultra low latency, ubiquitous connectivity and massive data capacity – will enable connected, flexible and responsive manufacturing systems that are more resource efficient, demand responsive and safer for workers.

-Read moreWhat are the main services and area of application of 5G?
+Read moreWhat are the benefits of 5G service?

 Read more